datasetu/software-engineering/git/pull-request-model.rst

 #.
 A step-by-step guide to the workflow
 #.
 Overcoming pitfalls when you're not using the model

 This guide is going to be rife with dense git parlance.
-If you are not already familiar with the them, read `this <https://linuxacademy.com/blog/linux/git-terms-explained/>`_ guide.
+If you are not already familiar with them, read `this <https://linuxacademy.com/blog/linux/git-terms-explained/>`_ first.

 The need for a workflow
 ^^^^^^^^^^^^^^^^^^^^^^^